glacials/splits-io/README.md

 splits i/o is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.
 It's written in Ruby on Rails.

-splits i/o currently supports splits from WSplit (both 1.4.x and Nitrofski's 1.5.x fork), Time Split Tracker, SplitterZ, LiveSplit and Urn.
-Llanfair is in the works.
+splits i/o currently supports splits from Urn, LiveSplit, SplitterZ, Time Split Tracker, and WSplit.

 ## Uploading
 We have drag-anywhere-on-any-page uploading, in a fashion similar to Imgur.
 The entire page lives in a `#dropzone` div